vbergae/VBValenciaOpenData/README.md

     	/** Handle results or error */
     }];

-## Installation

-VBValenciaOpenData is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

-    pod "VBValenciaOpenData"

-## Author

-Víctor Berga, vbergae@gmail.com

 ## License

 VBValenciaOpenData is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](https://github.com/vbergae/VBValenciaOpenData/blob/master/LICENSE) file for more info.